Sangria in Rosé, Bourbon, and Blue

 Ingredients

-- 1 c. pitted and halved fresh sweet dark cherries
+- 1 cup pitted and halved fresh sweet dark cherries

-- 1 lemon, one half squeezed for its juice, the other half sliced thinly
+- 1 large lemon one half squeezed for its juice, the other half thinly sliced

 Instructions

 - In a small bowl with tall sides, combine sugar with 1/3 cup hot water.
 Using an immersion blender, blitz until sugar dissolves.
 (Or use a food processor or blender.)
 Add 1-1/2 cups of the blueberries and blitz again, until blueberries are completely broken up.
-Set a strainer over a bowl and strain the blueberry mixture, pressing on solids to extract as much liquid as possible.
+Then set a strainer over a bowl and add the blueberry mixture.
+Strain the blueberry mixture, pressing on the solids to extract as much liquid and blueberry flavor as possible.
 Discard solids.

 - Pour blueberry liquid into a medium-large pitcher.
-Cut the remaining 1/2 cup blueberries in half and add to pitcher.
-Then add cherries, rosé, orange juice, bourbon, Grand Marnier, rosemary, lemon juice, and lemon slices.
-Stir and place in refrigerator until chilled, about 2 hours.
+Cut the remaining 1/2 cup blueberries in half and add to the pitcher.
+Then add the cherries, rosé, orange juice, bourbon, Grand Marnier, rosemary, lemon juice, and lemon slices.
+Stir together and then place in refrigerator until thoroughly chilled, about 2 hours.

-- Fill glasses with ice and pour sangria over the ice.
-Garnish with additional cherries, blueberries, and lemon slices, if desired.
+- To serve, fill individual glasses with ice and pour sangria over the ice.
+Garnish with additional blueberries, cherries, lemon slices, and rosemary if desired.

 Notes